Milton Keynes Peace Pagoda

 The Great Renunciation

 Prince Siddhartha grew up in the luxury of his father's palace.
-Only later he did he came to realise that life is full of suffering through sickness, old age and death.
+One day, when he had grown up, he decided to leave the palace and explore.
+What he saw made him realise that life is full of suffering through sickness, old age and death.
 Nothing ever remains in permanent peace and happiness.
-Then he abandoned his kingdom and all his comforts.
-As a homeless wanderer, he searched for enlightenment so that her could free all living beings from this endless suffering.
+He decided to abandon his kingdom and all his comforts.
+As a homeless wanderer, he searched for enlightenment so that he could free all living beings from this endless suffering.

 The Defeat of Mara

-In his long search for Wisdom, he mastered all spiritual teachings and devoted himself to self-torment.
-He lived with five other disciples in absolute poverty, always hungry and weak.
-But he discovered that it was not the way to Truth.
+In his long search for Wisdom, he studied with religious men, but this did not give him the answers he sought.
+He mastered all spiritual teachings and devoted himself to self-torment, living in absolute poverty, always hungry and weak.
+But he discovered that this was not the way to Truth.
 Finally, he sat under a Bohdi tree in Gaya and vowed not to move until he attained Enlightenment and could fulfil his promise of saving the world.

 The King of Mara, who rules the Powers of Evil, sent them to torment and corrupt Siddhartha but, touching the earth with his right hand, Siddhartha fought off these temptations.